vaibhav18matere/books/README.md

 What happened yesterday — what happened five minutes ago — is the past.
 We can reignite and restart whenever we like.
 ...Why not do it right now?

+### 21th JANUARY => WISH NOT, WANT NOT

+- When it comes to your goals and the things you strive for, ask yourself:
+Am I in control of them or they in control of me?